 The 162nd RCT’s Intelligence and Reconnaissance Platoon had placed lights on islands lying offshore between Nassau Bay and Mageri Point to guide the invasion flotilla and meanwhile, in accordance with an agreement reached by the 162nd RCT’s commander, Colonel Archibald R. MacKechnie, and Savige, D Company of the 2/6th Battalion was marching from Lababia ridge toward the mouth of the Bitoi river to divert Japanese attention from Nassau Bay.
 One of this battalion’s platoons was also despatched was sent to the landing beach to set up the lights which would guide the landing craft to the right beach, and A Company of the Papuan Infantry Battalion reconnoitred to Cape Dinga just to the south of Nassau Bay.

-Comprising the combined elements of the 162nd RCT and Australian units, MacKechnie Force embarked at Mort Bay at dusk on 29 June 1943.
+Comprising the combined elements of the 162nd RCT and Australian units, 'MacKechnie' Force embarked at Mort Bay at dusk on 29 June 1943.
 PT-142, PT-143, PT-120 of the US 7th Fleet carried 210 men of the 1/162nd Infantry, with PT-68 providing escort.
-Some 29 LCVPs, two captured Japanese barges of the 2nd Engineer Special Brigade, and one LCM of the 532nd Engineer Boat and Shore Regiment carried the other 770 men of the 1/162nd RCT at Mageri Point.
-The landing force was organised in three waves, and rough water, heavy rain and poor visibility meant that the landing force lost contact with PT-68, its escort, after leaving Mort Bay.
+Some 29 LCVPs, two captured Japanese barges of the 2nd Engineer Special Brigade, and one LCM of the 532nd Engineer Boat and Shore Regiment carried the other 770 men of the 1/162nd RCT to Mageri Point.
+The landing force was organised in three waves, but rough seas, heavy rain and poor visibility meant that the landing force lost contact with the escorting PT-68 after leaving Mort Bay.
 PT-142 led the first wave of landing craft, but as a result of poor visibility the first wave overshot Nassau Bay by 3 miles (4.8 km), and time was lost as the craft of the first wave turned back and located the rest of the convoy.

 The third wave of landing craft, with PT-120, arrived hours after the first two waves, and it was decided that no landing would be made until after the surf had abated.
 The craft took shelter in a cove down the coast until the storm had subsided, and then returned to Nassau Bay before failing to find the beach-head and returning to Mageri Point.

-During the first night Companies A and C of the 162nd RCT established defence lines, 300 yards (275 m) to the north and south respectively of the landing beach.
+During the night which followed the landing, Companies A and C of the 162nd RCT established defence lines, 300 yards (275 m) to the north and south respectively of the landing beach.
 A platoon of D Company of the 2/6th Battalion defended the western flank.
 No contact was made with the Imperial Japanese that night.